entuland/wesh/README.md

         },
     }

-(please consider that the number "16" here above indicates the size of the texture, it has nothing to do with the size of the canvas you use to capture your build)
+(please consider that the number `16` here above indicates the size of the texture, it has nothing to do with the size of the canvas you use to capture your build)

+Default variants are stored in the file [default.nodevariants.lua](/default.nodevariants.lua) which gets copied over to `nodevariants.lua` when starting up the mod if no such file exists.

-In order to add a new variant simply add a line with your texture name and make sure you save such texture file in the "/textures" folder of the mod.
+In order to add a new variant simply add a line with your texture name and make sure you save such texture file in the `/textures` folder of the mod.
 You can also remove the lines you're not interested in and the mod will not generate those variants.
+You can do this operation either on the `nodevariants.lua` file (it will affect all new captures) or in the `.obj.dat` file associated to each mesh (will affect only that mesh).

-For example, here we remove all but the "plain" version and add a custom one:
+For example, here we remove all but the `plain` version and add a custom one:

     return {
         description = "Your mesh name",